Atlantic Region – Police Advisory Board

 Since his arrival in HRP, he has reoriented the senior ranks of the organization and spearheaded a new 10-year Strategic Plan.
 He has also been heavily involved in the community on The Salvation Army Advisory Board and on the Board of Directors of United Way Halifax.
 In 2014 and 2015, he was the co-chair for the United Way’s Charitable Workplace Campaign, helping to raise more than $12 million dollars.

 He has two degrees, one in political science and economics from McGill University and another in law from Université Laval in Québec City.
 He has published several works on international and national police-related topics, including organized crime, Internet child pornography, human rights, the rule of law in Haiti, aboriginal law and the use of human sources in policing.
 He has also lectured extensively on leadership and modern police management, with emphasis on dealing with problem employees, unexpected events, the legal obligations of the employer, sustainability of policing in Canada and mental health in policing.

 Jean-Michel’s interests vary from reading and writing to cycling and hockey as a hockey Canada Level III referee.
-He resides in Hammonds Plains, Nova Scotia and is married with three children aged 30, 23 and 13 as well as two dogs.
+He resides in Hammonds Plains, Nova Scotia and is married with three children and has two dogs.